pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [Native support for 22.04 LTS and core22](#heading--22-04-support): We've removed the requirement to use snaps on 22.04 (Jammy Jellyfish); you now can load MAAS 3.3 on 22.04 using packages.

-- [UI performance improvements for large machine counts](#heading--UI-performance-improvements): We've improved the performance of the UI machine list for large (>10000 machines) MAASi instances.
+- [UI performance improvements for large machine counts](#heading--UI-performance-improvements): We've improved the performance of the UI machine list for large (>10000 machines) MAAS instances.
 The machine list now goes live just a few seconds after the first visible page loads, with the rest of the list loading in background.

 - [Enhanced MIB support for Windows OS images](#heading--Enhanced-MIB-support-for-Windows-OS-images): The [procedure](https://maas.io/docs/how-to-create-custom-images#heading--custom-windows-images) for creating custom Windows OS images has been thoroughly updated and verified.
 <!-- - [Reliability improvements for simultaneous machine deployments](#heading--simultaneous-deployment-improvements) -->